alreich/abstract_algebra/docs/definitions.rst

 with their own set of elements, called *scalars* and *vectors*.
 In many algebra texts, the notation used to describe *multiplication* (or *addition*) in one component algebra is the same as the notation used for the other component algebra.
-Readers are expected to know that two implicitely refer to different operations.
+Readers are expected to know that the two implicitely refer to different operations.
 For a computer program, however, the difference in operators must be made explicit.
-For that reason, in the definitions, below, care is taken to not conflate the scalar-scalar, vector-vector, and scalar-vector operations.
+For that reason, care is taken in the definitions below to not conflate the scalar-scalar, vector-vector, and scalar-vector operations.

 A **Vector Space**, :math:`\mathscr{V} = \langle G, F, \circ \rangle`,